 The 5 Best Vitamins for Gut Health

 There are many foods that you can eat to help nourish your gut.
-Here are just a few:
+Fermented or cultured foods are a source of healthy bacteria, while fiber provides food for the helpful microorganisms in your gut.
+Here are just a few foods that support gut health:

 - Yogurt or kefir